Ready to WAM that wish farm? Reconcile the monthly rollover? Track your True Expenses?

 Balance Sheet: A balance sheet is a summary of assets and liabilities at a fixed point in time.
 It’s also known as a “statement of financial position” and can help define the net worth of an individual or organization.

 Banksy: What?
 You don’t know Banksy?
 Allow me to introduce you to your new budgeting buddy, Banksy—YNAB’s pink piggy bank mascot.
 We love Banksy, and you will too.
 Banksy is cute, fun, and proud of your budgeting prowess!

 Budget/Budgeting: Budgeting involves making a realistic, flexible plan for the money that you have in your possession right now.
 It should ideally feel less like a diet, and more like a well-balanced meal plan that includes your favorite things.
 Budgeting isn’t a set-it-and-forget-it one-time activity.
-It’s a process, and you’re allowed to tweak and adjust whenever you need or want to.
+It’s a long term process, and you’re allowed to tweak and adjust whenever you need or want to.
 You can think of your budget as a road map of your priorities.

 Category: Categories in YNAB represent the stuff you’ll be spending money on.
 Think of each category like an envelope that you’ll be sticking cash in to spend later.
 Those dollars have jobs once they’re in their categories; they’re earmarked for a specific purpose and, in theory, shouldn’t go wandering off to the Sephora sale if that’s not their job.

 Category Group: A category group is like an umbrella over a stack of similar envelopes.
 For example, that Sephora sale money might be paper clipped to your hair salon money in your Self Care category group.